Updated: 4/5/2023 | Unique Travel Gear You Did Not Know You Needed

 #3 Carabiners

 We cannot live without our carabiners!
 They are so handy when traveling.
-We used our carabiner to hang our speaker and water bottles from our bags and fanny pack.
+We used our carabiner to hang our speakers and water bottles from our bags and fanny pack.

 Carabiners we highly recommend are made by Heroclip (doubles as a purse/bag clip) and S-shaped carabiners by Nite Ize.